Python Read All Existing Cells in Excel

 >>>

->>> from openpyxl.formatting.rule import ColorScaleRule >>> color_scale_rule = ColorScaleRule ( start_type = "num" , ... start_value = 1 , ... start_color = "00FF0000" , # Red ... mid_type = "num" , ... mid_value = 3 , ... mid_color = "00FFFF00" , # Yellowish ... end_type = "num" , ... end_value = v , ... end_color = "0000FF00" ) # Green >>> # Once again, allow's add this gradient to the star ratings, column "H" >>> sheet . conditional_formatting . add ( "H2:H100" , color_scale_rule ) >>> workbook . save ( filename = "sample_conditional_formatting_color_scale_3.xlsx" )
+>>> from openpyxl.formatting.rule import ColorScaleRule >>> color_scale_rule = ColorScaleRule ( start_type = "num" , ... start_value = 1 , ... start_color = "00FF0000" , # Red ... mid_type = "num" , ... mid_value = 3 , ... mid_color = "00FFFF00" , # Yellowish ... end_type = "num" , ... end_value = v , ... end_color = "0000FF00" ) # Green >>> # Once again, allow's add this gradient to the star ratings, column "H" >>> sheet . conditional_formatting . add ( "H2:H100" , color_scale_rule ) >>> workbook . save ( filename = "sample_conditional_formatting_color_scale_3.xlsx" ) This time, y'all'll notice that star ratings between i and 3 have a gradient from red to xanthous, and star ratings between three and 5 have a gradient from yellowish to green:

 The IconSet allows you to add together an icon to the cell according to its value: